GSA/GEAR2-NodeJS/README.md

 #### 2. Install Node Dependencies

-From your working directory, run the npm install command.
+From your working directory and the client folder under the working directory, run the npm install command.
 This will install all the dependencies listed in package.json.

 `npm install`